lrmcc/Messenger_App/README.md

 ## Future Functionality
 - User can launch client in a browser application.
+- Usernames and associated data are logged in a json file.
+This file reflects the state of an instance of server
 - User accounts holds user information and dictates what data is retained.
 - User data is retained per user requirements set at account creation and can be changed at any time.
 - User can block any other user from communicating or seeing connection status.